Reconstruction era: Violence

+The Klan's brutality extended to public torture, whipping, and murder, including the spectacle-style killings later associated with the Jim Crow era.
+Sullivan writes, "Lynchings done by the Ku Klux Klan acted under the pretext of all three…justice, race, and tradition…establishing a pattern of violence that persisted for decades."
+These actions had a chilling effect on Black communities, where families were often too afraid to testify or report crimes.
+White Democratic lawmakers, some aligned with the Klan, frequently obstructed investigations, contributing to a culture of impunity.
+Together, Byman and Sullivan demonstrated that the failure of Reconstruction was not a passive collapse, but a result of federal negligence.
+This negligence allowed for the increase of insurgent violence.
+As Byman explains, "White supremacists opposed to Reconstruction effectively mobilized their community, using terrorism as an intimidation tactic to undermine Black political power and force uncommitted white Southerners to their side."
+Without federal protection, even Black citizens who attempted to participate in public life faced extreme danger.
+Sullivan's research shows how that fear became an effective substitute for law, eroding democratic institutions at a local level.
+In the end, the collapse of Reconstruction was a warning.
+The story of its failure is ultimately the story of how democracy can unravel when governments tolerate political violence.
+The withdrawal of troops and the abandonment of Reconstruction allowed terror to dictate power in the South.
+This not only dismantled the gains made after emancipation but laid the foundation for systemic racial injustice that persisted well into the 20th century.

 An explosion of violence accompanied the campaign for Mississippi's 1875 election, in which Red Shirts and Democratic rifle clubs, operating in the open, threatened or shot enough Republicans to decide the election for the Democrats.
 Hundreds of Black men were killed.
 Republican Governor Adelbert Ames asked Grant for federal troops to fight back; Grant initially refused, saying public opinion was "tired out" of the perpetual troubles in the South.
 Ames fled the state as the Democrats took over Mississippi.

 The campaigns and elections of 1876 were marked by additional murders and attacks on Republicans in Louisiana, North Carolina, South Carolina, and Florida.
 In South Carolina the campaign season of 1876 was marked by murderous outbreaks and fraud against freedmen.
 Red Shirts paraded with arms behind Democratic candidates; they killed Blacks in the Hamburg and Ellenton, South Carolina massacres.
 One historian estimated 150 Blacks were killed in the weeks before the 1876 election across South Carolina.
 Red Shirts prevented almost all Black voting in two majority-Black counties.
 The Red Shirts were also active in North Carolina.

 A 2019 study found that counties that were occupied by the U.S. Army to enforce enfranchisement of emancipated slaves were more likely to elect Black politicians.
 The study also found that "political murders by White-supremacist groups occurred less frequently" in these counties than in Southern counties that were not occupied.